125180182-myseneca/CSP451-Azure-Project/Checkpoint4/README.md

 4. **Provide screenshot of auto shutdown configuration for LS_XX.
 Is there any command to show this?
 What is the time-zone?
 What should be the correct time settings considering the time zone differences?**

-    <p>I couldn't find any Azure CLI command to show the auto shutdown configuration of a VM.
+    ><p>I couldn't find any Azure CLI command to show the auto shutdown configuration of a VM.
 The time-zone is Coordinated Universal Time.
 The correct time settings should be 12:00 a.m EST.</p>

     ![autoshutdown.png](../Checkpoint4/files/autoshutdown.png)

 5. **Why auto shutdown configuration is not done in vm_create code?
 Why is it a separate scripts?
 Is it possible to configure auto shutdown at the same time you are creating the VM?**

-    <p>Auto shutdown configuration is not done in vm_create code and they are separate scripts because it is not possible to configure auto shutdown at the same time you are creating the VM.
+    ><p>Auto shutdown configuration is not done in vm_create code and they are separate scripts because it is not possible to configure auto shutdown at the same time you are creating the VM.
 The VM needs to be created before you can configure auto shutdown on the VMs.</p>

 ### Part E: Creating Custom Images from VMs using Azure CLI

 1. **What are the difference between the script that creates VM from Azure Generic Image vs Custom Image?
 A good place to start is to compare the two scripts custom_vm_create.sh and custom_vm_create.sh and check the parameters passed to az vm create command.
 Elaborate the differences you observe.**

-    <p>The major difference between the two scripts is that the script for Azure Generic Image requires 2 separate functions for the Operating Systems, while the Custom Image script only requires 1 function.</p>
+    ><p>The major difference between the two scripts is that the script for Azure Generic Image requires 2 separate functions for the Operating Systems, while the Custom Image script only requires 1 function.</p>

 2. **If you run custom_vm_create.sh without custom image version number, the script will throw an error and show you the usage suggestion.
 What is the usage suggestion?**

-    The usage suggestion is:
+    ><p>The usage suggestion is:</p>

     ```
     target_version parameter not provided